How to Wash and Whiten Pillows

 If you’ve read my other laundry posts you’ll know that I’m a stickler for washing linens once a week.
 A microbiology course in college gave me the big time eebie-jeebies about what we may not be able to see in those beds.

 When it comes to pillows however, I usually wash them every few months.
-Even with regular washing pillows can yellow over time-sweat, saliva, you name it…it’s not pretty.
-Here’s how to get those pillows clean and bright so you can rest easily!
+Even with regular washing pillows can develop an odor and yellow stains over time-sweat, saliva, oils from your skin…you name it…it’s not pretty.
+Luckily it isn’t hard to fix.

 pillows in washer